microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windows-setting-api-overview.md

 #### windows.data.platform.settingsbackup.backupunitstore

-The **backupUnitStore** payloadType settings are unique in that the actual settings value is a **blob** in the data property.
+The **backupUnitStore** payload type settings are unique in that the actual settings value is a **blob** in the data property.
 This is because **backupUnitStore** settings are collected directly from the Windows registry, on disk files, or other at rest locations throughout Windows.
-These settings weren't designed to be interoperable with experiences besides the components that created them.
-However, they have been included in this API for comprehensive coverage of all Windows settings that are stored in the cloud.
+These settings weren't designed to be interoperable with experiences other than the components that created them.
+They are exposed in this API for comprehensive coverage of all Windows settings that are stored in the cloud.